MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/01-machine-learning.md

+---
+lab:
+  title: Explore Automated Machine Learning
+  description: In this exercise, you'll use the automated machine learning to train
+    and evaluate a machine learning model.
+You'll then deploy and test the trained model.
+  duration: 35 minutes
+  level: 300
+  islab: true
+---

 # Explore Automated Machine Learning

 In this exercise, you'll use the automated machine learning to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.